 I think more than a few of us recognize the condition of cerebral congestion, yes?

 In a recent post, I shared the poignant words of Omid Safi, who wrote about the “thief of intimacy” … chronic (and unmindful) busyness … and the very practical value of those deep-Yin practices that help us to receive, reflect, restore, rejuvenate.

-This is another example of why I have a great appreciation for the more recent research that circles us back around to the more valuable of the older ways and timeless teachings, and question the (lack of) wisdom of some of the more modern habits and addictions.
+This is another example of why I have a great appreciation for the more recent research that circles us back around to the great value offered by some of the older ways and timeless teachings, and to question the (lack of) wisdom of some of the more modern habits and addictions.

-The dictate in favor of constant busyness is deeply ingrained.
+The cultural dictate in favor of constant busyness is deeply ingrained.

 The NY Post, in an article, called it ‘digital heroin‘.
 Good one.
 But action-heroin has existed for a lot longer than the current tech-addictions.

 And if you’re like me, you may also have an innate disposition that includes the push-and-pull between busyness and spaciousness (I wrote about that in Narrow Mind, Spacious Mind).

 It’s taken me years to become more aware of it and skillfully mindful about dancing between those two polarities.
 It’s still a challenge, but I have a much more well-stocked repertoire of practices that help.